 A summary of survey results capturing APA members' use of telehealth during the COVID-19 public health emergency.Download (.pdf)

 Telepsychiatry and Health Technologies: A Guide for Mental Health Professionals

 A practical, comprehensive, evidence-based guide to patient-centered clinical care delivered in whole or in part by technological devices and applications.View More

 APA Policy on Telepsychiatry

 Telemedicine in psychiatry, using video conferencing, is a validated and effective practice of medicine that increases access to care.
-The American Psychiatric Association supports the use of telemedicine as a legitimate component of a mental health delivery system to the extent that its use is in the best interest of the patient and is in compliance with the APA policies on medical ethics and confidentiality.
+The American Psychiatric Association supports the use of telemedicine as a legitimate component of a mental health delivery system to the extent that its use is for the benefit of the patient, protects patient autonomy, confidentiality, and privacy; and when used consistent with APA policies on medical ethics and applicable governing law.